jainish1510/NeuralNets/README.md

 2. **Feed-Forward Neural Networks**: Explore the building blocks of feed-forward neural networks, including perceptrons, activation functions, and backpropagation.

 3. **Convolutional Neural Networks (CNNs)**: Dive into the world of computer vision with CNNs.
-Learn about convolutions, pooling layers, and popular architectures like VGGNet, ResNet, and more.
+Learn about convolutions, pooling layers, and popular architectures like ResNet, and more.

 4. **Recurrent Neural Networks (RNNs)**: Understand the concept of sequential data processing with RNNs.
 Discover various architectures like Long Short-Term Memory (LSTM) and their applications in natural language processing.